-I was asked by the lovely Angie Butler to take part in this collaborative book project.
+I was asked by Angie Butler to take part in this collaborative book project.
 The best way to explain it is to use Angie’s own words:

 “I am in the process of creating a collaborative book (with Natalie McGrorty; artist and friend currently based in New York – we skype a lot!) for An Inventory Of Mutanabbi Street: a project to “re-assemble” some of the “inventory” of the reading material that was lost in the car bombing of al-Mutanabbi Street by creating work that holds both “memory and future,” exactly what was lost that day.